bstarynk/bismon/webinterface.md

 Use the [Firefox HTML Validator](http://users.skynet.be/mgueury/mozilla/index.html) to check the generated XHTML5.

-## organization of the root HTML tree
+## organization of the root HTML tree (only HTML elements are shown)

 * `<html` top root-html-element €_3poYCpSsB
     * `<head` element €_1sitXrzOd